-A document which supplements an existing lease putting into effect a variation to that lease.
+A document that supplements an existing lease putting into effect a variation to that lease.
 An example could be a variation allowing a leaseholder to sublet their property where previously it had been prohibited.

 A party may apply to a court or a tribunal to avoid serving a notice under a legal procedure.
 If they succeed, the court or tribunal issues a dispensation from serving that notice.

-Another example is a landlord applying to a tribunal to dispense with the need to serve a consultation notice in relation to major works where the works are urgent and the leaseholders will not be significantly prejudiced (eg leaseholders can demonstrate to tribunal that they would have made observations on estimates had they been properly consulted).
+Another example is a landlord applying to a tribunal to dispense with the need to serve a consultation notice in relation to major works where the works are urgent and the leaseholders will not be significantly prejudiced (eg leaseholders can demonstrate to the tribunal that they would have made observations on estimates had they been properly consulted).

 Forfeiture means the lease can be terminated and the property revert to the freeholder.
-This could arise arises if the leaseholder breaches the terms of the lease.
+This could arise if the leaseholder breaches the terms of the lease.

-It is common for the lease to require the whole building or a part of the building to be insured against risks such as fire, lightning, subsidence and even terrorism.
+It is common for the lease to require the whole building or a part of the building to be insured against risks such as fire, lightning, subsidence, and even terrorism.
 Building insurance is usually but not always the responsibility of the landlord although the lease will usually require the leaseholder to pay a share of the cost.

 The party who grants the lease.
 There may be layers of landlords.
-For example the freeholder (who owns the building forever) may grant a lease of the whole building to a leaseholder who may then grant further subleases of the individual flats.
+For example, the freeholder (who owns the building forever) may grant a lease of the whole building to a leaseholder who may then grant further subleases of the individual flats.